 Margaret Wegrzyn - Morgan Advanced Materials

 Margaret finished a degree in Materials Science and Engineering, and a PhD in piezoelectric ceramics, both at The University of Manchester.
 Having successfully completed these, she went to work at Morgan Advanced Materials at their Ruabon site in 2013 developing a new dielectric material for power applications.
-After 16 months, she was transferred to work on technology analysis of additive manufacturing (3D printing) in ceramics.
-After transferred this into a full technical project at Morgan, she moved into a commercial role in 2015 as New Business Development Manager of Ceramic Injection Moulding, where she remains working now.
+Subsequently, she worked on technology analysis of additive manufacturing (3D printing) in ceramics.
+After transferring this into a full technical project at Morgan, she moved into a commercial role in 2015 as New Business Development Manager of Ceramic Injection Moulding, where she worked for two years.
+She has now moved to the world of polymers and is Business Development Manager at Zotefoams plc.
 She also serves on The Ceramics Society Committee.

-Outside of work, she trains and dances all over Europe with two Polish Dancing groups, enjoys travelling around the world and attends various sports events throughout the year.
+Outside of work, Margaret trains and dances all over Europe with two Polish Dancing groups, enjoys travelling around the world and attends various sports events throughout the year.

 Sarah Boad - Membership Development Manager, IOM3